vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 How does this position us for success in the future?

-- Pipeline 2.0 will rely on splitting the configuration file into compound transforms.
-Splitting the configuration that way will allow to have a dedicated folder or file for the definition of those transforms.
+- Having this feature for Pipeline 2.0 will help to split the configuration file into compound transforms.
+Splitting the configuration that way will allow having a dedicated folder or file for the definition of those transforms.
+It will make it much nicer to use across multiple teams.

 ## Drawbacks